SoftwareHeritage/puppet-environment/packer/README.md

 debconf-get-selections >>/tmp/preseed.cfg
 ```

-The preseed file must be adapted to specify the user passwords or the partitionning apparently not included in the preseed file.
+The preseed file must be adapted to specify the user passwords or the partitioning
+apparently not included in the preseed file.

 For buster, the following lines were added:
 ```